eddumelendez/testcontainers-buildpacks-examples/README.md

 # Testcontainers' Buildpacks Example

-Before running on M1 `docker pull tianon/true` should be performed
+Before running using latest snapshots, `docker pull tianon/true` should be performed.